gantsta/redirect-recipes/README.md

 # Redirect domain URLs (with or without a trailing slash) to the same URL on a new domain
 # This should probably be the last redirect rule that runs
+# Yeah, this one needs some more testing
 RewriteCond %{REQUEST_URI} ^(.*)([^/]+)/?$
 RewriteRule ^ https://newdomain.com%1%2 [L,R=301]